American Farm Bureau Federation

 From 2001 until 2011, Mr. Stallman served on the board of trustees for the Farm Foundation, a nonprofit organization.

 In 1996, the Texas Governor appointed Mr. Stallman to the Citizen's Committee on Property Tax Relief.
 That same year, Mr. Stallman was appointed by then-House Agriculture Committee Chairman Pat Roberts to the Commission on 21st Century Production Agriculture, a panel that proposed recommendations on farm policy for Congress and the administration.

 In 2010, Mr. Stallman was elected chairman of the newly formed U.S. Farmers and Ranchers Alliance (USFRA).
 The USFRA is an effort specifically targeted at increasing consumers’ trust in modern food production.

-Mr. Stallman also began serving on the board of trustees for the Council for Agricultural Science and Technology (CAST) in 2010.
+From 2010 until 2014, Mr. Stallman served on the board of trustees for the Council for Agricultural Science and Technology (CAST).
 CAST is a nonprofit organization composed of scientific societies and many individual, student, company, nonprofit, and associate society members.

 The Texas Senate and House have passed resolutions recognizing him as a farmer, leader and “champion of agriculture.”
 He was also honored by the Texas A&M University as the school’s 2008 Distinguished Texan in Agriculture.